Online counseling

-While some form of telepsychology and telepsychiatry has been available for over 35 years, the development of internet video chat systems and the continued increase of the market penetration for the broadband has resulted in the continuing growth of online therapy.
+While some forms of telepsychology and telepsychiatry have been available for over 35 years, the development of internet video chat systems and the continued increase of the market penetration for the broadband has resulted in the continuing growth of online therapy.
 Some clients are using videoconferencing, live chat and email services with a mental health professional in place of or in addition to face-to-face meetings.

 History

 One of the first demonstrations of the Internet was a simulated psychotherapy session between computers at Stanford and UCLA during the International Conference on Computer Communication in October 1972.
 Although this was a simulation and not actual counseling, the demonstration created an interest in the potential of online communication for counseling.
 As access to the internet, bulletin boards, and online services became more available in the 1980s, and online communication became more common, virtual self-help groups naturally developed.
 These self-help groups may be considered a precursor to online counseling.
 When the World Wide Web became public in the early 1990s and mental health professionals began to create websites offering mental health information, some began to receive requests for personal help and started to respond to these requests, leading to the advent of online counseling.

 Information on sources related to online counseling was first created by Martha Ainsworth.
 In 1995, Martha Ainsworth began searching for a competent therapist because she had some psychological complaints.
 Her travel requirements made it difficult for her to consult a face-to-face therapist, and therefore, she needed an effective alternative online therapist.
 She only found a dozen web pages that offered online treatment for psychological complaints.
 Afterward, Martha Ainsworth wanted to reach the general public with her experiences and founded a clearinghouse for mental health websites, named Metanoia.
 By the year 2000, this clearinghouse contained over 250 websites of private practices and more than 700 online clinics where a therapist could be contacted.